tushar5526/tushar5526.github.io/content/til/how-to-make-subversion-repositories-read-only.md

 As you can see, I only allowed an exception for - nobody.

+After I applied the changes,
+I verified both the working read-access and the no longer working write-access manually.

 If you know more about this topic, or a better solution, do not hesitate to contact me.